LHuang2019/tokyo-sushi-richmond/README.md

 ## Copyright and license
 Code Copyright 2018 Materialize.
 Code released under the MIT license.

-Background pattern made by Aslan Zamanloo from Subtle Patterns
+Background image pattern is made by Aslan Zamanloo from Subtle Patterns.

+Website is hosted using Amazon S3, CloudFront, and Route 53.